 The rule of thumb of cleaning microfiber upholstery: follow the instructions of the manufacturer religiously.
 Your microfiber upholstery perhaps came with instructions and information on how to clean the upholstered furniture.
 Check that information first.

-In case you fail to find that instructions or even though you have managed to find, then keep these important points in mind:
+In case you fail to find those instructions or even though you have managed to find them, then keep these important points in mind:

 - Microfiber is simply a man-made polyester fabric.
 The right upholstery brush, water, and gentle soap are what you need for keeping it clean.

 - Test a cleaner first in an unobtrusive spot.